jwcarr/sciprog22/class6.md

 jsPsych is a JavaScript library for online experiments and is roughly equivalent to PsychoPy.
 It provides a lot the core infrastructure you need for experiments, like creating stimuli, randomizing trials, and capturing participant responses.
 You can read more about it here: https://www.jspsych.org jsPsych is not the only library for building online experiments, but it is increasingly becoming the standard package that people use for this purpose.

 Note that you don't actually need to download jsPsych.
-Instead, the jsPsycho library is linked in your script file and downloaded automatically by each participant when they open the experiment.
+Instead, the jsPsych library is linked in your script file and downloaded automatically by each participant when they open the experiment.

 If you would like to explore jsPsych further, a good place to start is the tutorial on the jsPsych website: https://www.jspsych.org/7.1/tutorials/rt-task/ I'd also highly recommend this course from my former PhD advisor, Kenny Smith: https://kennysmithed.github.io/oels2021/ It's a little bit more focused on language experiments, but there's still lots of general advice that will apply whatever type of experiment you want to run.